A simple iterative algorithm for maxcut: Abstract

 \section{Abstract}

 We propose a simple iterative (SI) algorithm for the maxcut problem through fully using an equivalent continuous formulation.
 It does not need rounding at all and has advantages that all subproblems have explicit analytic solutions, the cut values are monotonically updated and the iteration points converge to a local optima in finite steps via an appropriate subgradient selection.
 Numerical experiments on G-set demonstrate the performance.
-In particular, the ratios between the best cut values achieved by SI and the best known ones are at least $0.986$ and can be further improved to at least $0.997$ by a preliminary attempt to break out of local optima.
+In particular, the ratios between the best cut values achieved by SI and {those by some advanced combinatorial algorithms in [Ann.~Oper.~Res.~248 (2017) 365]} are at least $0.986$ and can be further improved to at least $0.997$ by a preliminary attempt to break out of local optima.

 \makeatletter \@addtoreset{equation}{section} \makeatother

 Keywords: Maxcut; Iterative algorithm; Exact solution; Subgradient selection; Fractional programming

 Mathematics Subject Classification: 90C27; 05C85; 65K10; 90C26; 90C32